avineeth/gyan/design_patterns.md

 - This pattern creates a decorator class which wraps the original class and provides additional functionality keeping class methods signature intact.
 - Starbuck example
 - new BufferedReader( new FileInputStream());

 ### Simple Factory
+- All factory patterns encapsulate object creation.
+The Factory Method Pattern encapsulates object creation by letting subclasses decide what objects to create.

 ### Factory Method
+- The Factory Method Pattern defi nes an interface for creating an object, but lets subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses.

 ### Abstract Factory
+- The Abstract Factory Pattern provides an interface for creating families of related or dependent objects without specifying their concrete classes.

 ### Singleton Pattern
 - The Singleton Pattern ensures a class has only one instance, and provides a global point of access to it.

 #### Synchronize the getInstance() method: